 Other major causes of chronic diarrhea include:

-- Malabsorptive and maldigestive diarrhea - the first is caused by impaired nutrient absorption, the second by impaired digestive function.
+- Malabsorptive and maldigestive diarrhea: The first is caused by impaired nutrient absorption, the second by impaired digestive function.
 Celiac disease is one example.

-- Chronic infections - a history of travel or antibiotic use can be clues to chronic diarrhea; various bacteria and parasites can be the cause.
+- Chronic infections: A history of travel or antibiotic use can be clues to chronic diarrhea.
+Various bacteria and parasites can be the cause.

-- Cancer causes - neoplastic diarrhea is associated with a number of gut cancers.
+- Cancer causes: Neoplastic diarrhea is associated with a number of gut cancers.

 - Fluids can be replaced by simply drinking more fluids, or they can be received intravenously in severe cases.
 Children and older people are more vulnerable to dehydration.

-OTC antidiarrheal medicines are also available:
+Over-the-counter (OTC) antidiarrheal medicines are also available: